SSM240/TUHC-TextColorAdjustments/README.md

 - This mod assumes you're using the default theme without any overrides.
 The changes may not be as much of an improvement with other themes.
 - This mod only changes text data, and makes no attempt to change anything in panels, inline text images, or Flashes.
     - As such, it also disables itself during Trickster Mode, since that section uses a mix of normal text and images.
 (And also I feel like trying to make things more legible during that section loses part of the experience :p)
-- Doc Scratch's text color is unchanged since his text being near-invisible is also part of the experience.
+- Doc Scratch's text color is unchanged since his text being near-invisible has story significance.

 ## Please let me know if I've overlooked anything